KishanMistri/KishanMistri/README.md

 ### Glad to see you here!

-Kishan is a self-motivated, self-taught, and easygoing person fascinated by technological trends & big ideas & exciting to be doing the next project to apply and to experiment with things he learnt.
+Kishan Mistri is an experienced DevOps Engineer at Oracle, India with 4+ years of professional experience in the Big Data Analytics technological setting.
+His experience route includes mix of working as SRE , Consultant, Splunk Admin to DevOps Engineer and automating system processes.
+He is currently working on his transition to Data Science problem domain.

-When he indulges into new stream of tech, he tries to absorb mostly used concepts and its application in real life.
-When it is for framework, he tries to get the most out of it by reading documentation along with pet project of expermentation.
-He likes to continue learning by doing side projects for solving a problem by using that technology.
+He is a self-motivated, self-taught, and easygoing person fascinated by technology trends.
+When he indulges into new component of tech, he tries to absorb concepts and its application in real life.
+When it comes to framework, he tries to get the most out of it by creating pet project.
+He likes to continue learning by doing and integrating side projects for solving a problem.
-He has been started his journey with Crest Data Systems (Ahmedabad, India) and then switched to Oracle India Pvt Ltd (Bangalore, India) for further growth.
-In essence, his passion and joy along the journey brought him to industry.
-He is currently learning AI & ML and growing further.
 Thanks for reading Kmistri's intro.

 **Talking about Personal Stuffs:**